 Proposals are reviewed for thoughtfulness and strength of rationale for the requested flexibility.
 As part of the review process, members of the IDOE Office of eLearning meet with the district to further discuss the implementation of the program.

-In 2015-2016 the Flex program included Attica Consolidated School Corporation, Bluffton-Harrison MSD, Eastern Howard School Corporation, East Noble School Corporation, Garrett-Keyser-Butler Community School, District, Hammond Academy of Science and Technology, Greater Jasper Consolidated Schools, Lakeland School Corporation, Maconaquah School Corporation, Madison Consolidated Schools, Madison-Grant United School Corporation, MSD Wabash County Schools, Noblesville Schools, Northwestern Consolidated School District of Shelby County, Porter Township School Corporation, Sheridan Community Schools, Southwest Allen County Schools, Taylor Community School Corporation, West Noble School Corporation, Woodburn Lutheran School, Yorktown Community Schools, and Zionsville Community Schools.
+In 2016-2017 the Flex program will include Alexandria Community School Corporation, Argos Community Schools, Attica Consolidated School Corporation, East Noble School Corporation, Garrett-Keyser-Butler Community School District, Greater Jasper Consolidated Schools, Greenfield-Central Community Schools, Hammond Academy of Science and Technology, Lakeland School Corporation, Lanesville Community School Corporation, Maconaquah School Corporation, Madison Consolidated Schools, Madison-Grant United School Corporation, Milan Community Schools, MSD of Wabash County Schools, New Prairie United School Corporation, Porter Township School Corporation, Sheridan Community Schools, St. John-Emmanuel Lutheran School, Southwest Allen County Schools, Southwest Parke Community School Corporation, Taylor Community School Corporation, West Noble School Corporation, Woodburn Lutheran School, Yorktown Community Schools, and Zionsville Community Schools.